 When you are struggling to make ends meet and you are hoping to obtain debt relief, you are probably concerned with how much filing a Chapter 7 or Chapter 13 case will cost you.
-Financial struggles can be nerve-wracking and trying to come up with money to pay an attorney can feel overwhelming.
+Financial struggles can be nerve-wracking and trying to come up with money to pay an attorney and bankruptcy cost can feel overwhelming.

 Finding the Right Bankruptcy Lawyer